-- to provide leadership and set the strategy, values and standards of the Company within a framework of effective controls which enable risk to be assessed and managed; - to ensure that a robust corporate governance framework is implemented; and - to challenge constructively and scrutinise the performance of all third-party service providers.
+- to provide leadership and set the strategy, values and standards of the Company within a framework of effective controls which enable risk to be assessed and managed; - · to ensure that a robust corporate governance framework is implemented; and - to challenge constructively and scrutinise the performance of all third-party service providers.

-Audit Committee

-Chair

-Julia Le Blan

-All Independent Directors

-- to review the Company's financial reports; - to oversee the risk and control environment and financial reporting; and - to have primary responsibility for the relationship with the Company's external auditor, to review their independence and performance, and to determine their remuneration.
+Audit Committee Nominations Committee Management Engagement Committee Valuation Committee Chair Chair Chair Chair Julia Le Blan Roger Yates Steve Bates Julia Le Blan All Independent Directors Key responsibilities: All Independent Directors All Independent Directors Steve Bates, Roger Yates, Key responsibilities: Key responsibilities: Hamish Baillie to review the Company's financial reports; to oversee the risk and control environment and financial reporting; and to have primary responsibility for the relationship with the Company's external auditor, to review their independence and performance, and to determine their remuneration. to review regularly the Board's structure and composition; and to make recommendations for any changes or new appointments. • to review regularly the contracts, the performance and remuneration of the Company's principal service providers.
+Key responsibilities: to consider the valuations of the Company's unquoted investments; and to consider the appropriateness of the Company's valuation policies and methodologies.

-Nominations Committee

-All Independent Directors

-- to review regularly the Board's structure and composition; and - to make recommendations for any changes or new appointments.

-Management Engagement Committee

-Steve Bates

-All Independent Directors

-to review regularly the contracts, the performance and remuneration of the Company's principal service providers.

-Valuation Committee

-Chair

-Julia Le Blan

-Steve Bates, Roger Yates

-- to consider the valuations of the Company's unquoted investments; and - to consider the appropriateness of the Company's valuation policies and methodologies.